vgsong/VBA/work-scripts/README.md

 # work-scripts VBA

-ref-scripts is a reference folder that contains some of VBA script I use frequently

-work-scripts contains VBA scripts I use at work daily.
-Some of them have been retired and being used in Python instead (much simpler/easier)
+create_itd_summary: Just a quick script that saves all the projects Job-to-Date detail in a dir

+pdf_reader: VBA script that opens pdf invocices in a dir and transposes basic information into excel.
+Currently retired and written in Python.

+profitabilityreport_formatter: VBA that cleans and formats monthly financial reports by sector.
+Removes the manual steps (i.e. formatting hell)